Samsung/tizen-docs/docs/application/dotnet/guides/app-management/application-launcher.md

 ![Application Icons](./media/application_launcher_icons.png)

 5. `OnTouchEvent` reads state from the `TouchEventArgs`.
-If touch is in `PointStateType.Down` state the application icon is resized.
+If touch is in `PointStateType.Down` state, the application icon is resized.
 Otherwise, it returns to normal size and predefined event is invoked with the proper `AppId`:

 ```csharp
         public bool OnTouchEvent(object sender, TouchEventArgs args)